 They Live stars the late “Rowdy” Roddy Piper from World Wrestling Entertainment fame as Nada.
 He is an unemployed drifter who makes his way to Los Angeles.
-Nada finds himself working a construction job by day and at a homeless encampment by night.
+Nada finds himself working a construction job by day and staying at a homeless encampment by night.

 While traversing around the encampment, Nada finds a slew of interesting characters.
 Two in particular park themselves in front of television and watch mindless shows throughout the day and night.
 The television signal is repeatedly hacked with strange and prophetic messages.
 The hacked signal shows a bearded man who proclaims “They are dismantling the sleeping middle class.
 More and more people are becoming poor.
 We are their cattle.
 We are being bred for slavery.”
 He also declares “The poor and the underclass are growing.
 Racial justice and human rights are non-existent.
-They have created a repressive society ad we are their unwitting accomplices.”
+They have created a repressive society and we are their unwitting accomplices.”

-They Live was a satire, very much like Robocop¸ of the excesses of the 1980’s under Reagan.
+They Live was a satire, very much like Robocop, of the excesses of the 1980s under Reagan.
 John Carpenter certainly did not hide his opinion of consumerism, crony capitalism and economic disparity between the have and have nots in this film.

 There are also very subtle jabs at the establishment.
-When you understand the tone and feel of the film you pick up on these references.
+When you understand the tone and feel of the film, you pick up on these references.
 The homeless encampment that Nada stays at is surrounded by urban decay and trash.
 The camp is dwarfed because in the background are the huge towers of steel of downtown.
-It is a side by side comparison of the riches of downtown with the downtrodden forgotten, just outside its reach.
+It is a side-by-side comparison of the riches of downtown with the downtrodden forgotten, just outside its reach.

 The term yuppie is now dated and seems to have faded into obscurity.
 But the fight against economic disparity is still as much of a problem now as it was when They Live was released.